webpack-contrib/stylus-loader/README.md

 Default: `{}`

-You can pass any Stylus specific options to the `stylus-loader` through the `stylusOptions` property in the [loader options](https://webpack.js.org/configuration/module/#ruleoptions--rulequery)
+You can pass any Stylus specific options to the `stylus-loader` through the `stylusOptions` property in the [loader options](https://webpack.js.org/configuration/module/#ruleoptions--rulequery).

 See the [Stylus documentation](https://stylus-lang.com/docs/js.html).

-Options in dash-case should use camelCase.
+Options in dash-case should be written in camelCase.

 #### `object`